liamptiernan/airtable.gs/README.md

     }
 ]

-const createdRecords = base.create('Your Table', createData);
+const createdRecords = base.create('Your Table', createData, {typecast: true});
 ```
 #### Response
 An array of record objects of the newly created records.

 ### Update
-`.update(tableName, records)`
+`.update(tableName, records, optionalParams)`

 Update modifies existing records with the provided field values and returns an array of the modified record objects.
-It takes two required arguments; a string `tableName`, and an array of objects, `records`.
+It takes two required arguments and one optional argument; a string `tableName`, an array of objects, `records`, and optionally an object, `optionalParams`.

 Only the fields specified will be modified, with the rest left as is.